-The recipient, if living, will be invited to attend the banquet at our professional development conference.
-Along with an award, recipients’ biographies will be forever imprinted on our page of honor at the NBA website.
+The recipient, if living, will be invited to attend the banquet at our Professional Development Conference.
+Along with an award, recipients’ biographies will be forever imprinted on our page of honor on the NBA website.

 This is an opportunity for you to recognize that special person who has provided you with inspiration.
 This is a way for you to give back to someone who has provided you with support.
 This is a means to recognize someone who may otherwise never be publicly acknowledged for his or her accomplishments.